hantsy/jakartaee11-sandbox/docs/jpa.md

 The persistence provider will automatically discover the generators defined in `package-info.java` and apply them to the corresponding entities.

-### Ongoing Java 8 Date and Time API Enhancements
+### Ongoing Java 8 DateTime API Enhancements

+Before 3.2, Java 8 DateTime APIs are already supported in Jakarta Peristence, as the alternatives of the legacy Date types from `java.util` and `java.sql` packages.

 With version 3.2, the support for legacy `Date`, `Calendar`, `Time`, and `java.sql.Date` types is now deprecated.
-It is recommended to use the modern Java 8 Date and Time API instead when starting a new project.
+It is recommended to use the modern Java 8 DateTime API instead when starting a new project.

 Additionally, `Instant` and `Year` are now supported as basic types: